What is Depository Participant?

 Depositories and Depository participant both are regulated under the purview of SEBI on the basis guidelines framed by them.
 DP can be operational only after the registration with SEBI post getting recommended by the NSDL and CDSL.

-Procedure for the grant of certificate of registration as Depository Participant is explained below:
+Procedure for becoming a Depository Participant is explained below:

 - The applicant seeking to get registered shall file an application to the board for the grant of registration in Form E, through depository in which the applicant proposes to act as a participant, along with the fees of INR 15,000.